tsunamireversal-zz/quad/README.md

 # QUAD : [Q]uery [U]tility for [A]ccelerated [D]evelopment

 ## QUAD has four purposes:
-- Inject knowledge into the shell, available instantly
+- Inject knowledge into the Linux shell, available instantly
 - Provide quick access to hundreds of oneliners you can expand on
 - Centralize commands to help anyone learn about them
 - Improve productivity using the Linux shell daily